EmDe99/blocket-bostad-scraper/README.md

 # Blocket Bostad Scraper

-A tool to scrape data in the form of rent, amount of rooms, type and size from blocket bostad.
+A tool to scrape data in the form of rent, amount of rooms, type and size from blocket bostad and save it to a .csv file.

 ### Built with